fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 Foo.new.secret # => Error!
 ```

 In Python though, everything defaults to public.
-This means we're more likely to end up with nasty dependencies on implementation details.
+This means we're much more likely to end up with dependencies on implementation details.

 ``` python
 class Foo: